 - Oxygenated blood can reach the brain (for example, when a clot prevents blood flow to the brain, or when the blood pressure is too low, e.g., during shock or congestive heart failure);

-- The blood that reaches the brain, does not contain enough oxygen (for example, lung diseases enough oxygenated blood);
+- The blood that reaches the effects of steroids on the brain, does not contain enough oxygen (for example, lung diseases enough oxygenated blood);

 - Exposure to poisons or other toxins that reduce the oxygen content in the blood (eg, carbon monoxide poisoning).